ORIGYN-SA/minting-starter/README.md

 ## Testing Deployments

-To verify that your NFT collection was deployed correctly, you can view your on-chain resources with the root URL for your configuration, followed by the relative URL of a resource:
+To verify that your NFT collection was deployed correctly, you can view your on-chain resources with the `canister URL` (root-relative for direct URLs or pseudo root-relative for proxy URLs), followed by the `canister-relative URL` of a resource:

+These terms originate from the `url-parser` module in [ORIGYN-SA/perpetualos-context](https://github.com/ORIGYN-SA/perpetualos-context).

-### Root URLs
+### Canister URLs

 NFTs and collections can be access in three ways.

 -   Direct: HTTP requests are sent directly to the canister using the canister id.
 This option is fully decentralized, so it's always online, even if the proxy can't be reached.
 However, large files take longer to download and video streaming may be slow, resulting in a poor user experience.
 -   Proxy: HTTP requests are sent to a reverse-proxy which requests files from the canister and caches them so they can be served to the user quickly and videso can stream smoothly.
 -   Proxy + Phonebook: The canister id in the URL can be replaced with a user friendly collection id.
 The reverse-proxy will lookup the canister id in the phonebook canister.
 The URL will only work after a phonebook entry has been created mapping the collection id to the canister id.

+### Canister-Relative URLs

+All staged files will have a `location` attribute in the generated metadata file here: [projects/brain-matters/\_\_staged/metadata.json](projects/brain-matters/__staged/metadata.json).

+The `location` is a `canister-relative URL` and should work when appended to the `canister URL`.

 **Localhost**